-In most cases, however, these services are treated independently and are not integrated with each other.
+There are currently many mobile systems and prototypes that offer tourist services such as restaurants, museums, architectural attractions.
+In many cases, however, these services are treated independently and are not integrated with each other.
 It means that a typical service that aims to provide an information support for a tourist has its own database of tourist attractions (and/or hotels, events, restaurants) and a specialized mobile application that interacts with a user and displays the information from the service database.
 Incompleteness of each particular database gives rise to a variety of integrative approaches where information from several service databases is merged and reconciled.
-A thorough review of different approaches to tourist information support can be found, for example, in [3].
+A thorough review of different approaches to tourist information support can be found, for example, in [1].

 In this paper a goal- and data- centric approach is applied to tourist information support.
-Informally, that means that a user does not associate received value (information) with some particular service but enjoys the result of the work of co-existing (and possibly collaborating) services in the smart space.
-This paper continues the work on the Tourist Assistant - TAIS mobile application described in [4].
+Informally, that means a user does not associate received value (information) with some particular service but enjoys the result of the work of co-existing (and possibly collaborating) services in the smart space.

+This paper continues the work on the Tourist Assistant - TAIS mobile application described in [1], [2].
 The goal of this paper is to address some particularity of TAIS design that may hamper the development of third-party services for tourist information support communicating with available TAIS services.
-Specifically, structured description of tourist attractions and context used during service interchange involves two kinds of representation: RDF syntax enforced by Smart-M3 smart space platform, which is used as communication environment between TAIS services, and XML syntax that is, according to current TAIS implementation, embedded in some RDF triples [4].
+Specifically, structured description of tourist attractions and context used during services' interchange involves two kinds of representation: RDF syntax enforced by Smart-M3 smart space platform, which is used as communication media between TAIS services, and XML syntax that is, according to current TAIS implementation, embedded in some RDF triples [2].

 In this paper, an RDFS ontology for tourist information is proposed, that enables pure RDF exchange between tourist information services and allows using only RDF tools to process and browse any tourist information circulating in smart space.
-The proposed ontology is supplemented by an interaction model describing how exactly services should interact in the smart space (Smart-M3) using this ontology.
+The proposed ontology is supplemented by an interaction model describing how exactly services should interact in the smart space using this ontology.
+TAIS is based on Smart-M3 smart space platform, therefore blackboard interaction model and several kinds of limitations (discussed in detail in the respective section) imposed by this platform have severely influenced the proposed design.